-For non-members, if you'd like to attend, Join Hip Academy below.
+For non-members, if you'd like to review this lecture and join us for future meetings, Join Hip Academy below.

 - Palmer AJR, Ayyar Gupta V, Fernquest S, et al; FAIT Study Group.
 Arthroscopic hip surgery compared with physiotherapy and activity modification for the treatment of symptomatic femoroacetabular impingement: multicentre randomised controlled trial.
 BMJ.
 2019 Feb 7;364:l185.